Coronavirus (COVID-19) information for Dana-Farber patients & families Learn more

-At Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), we treat patients from across the country and around the world for the treatment of Merkel cell carcinoma.
+At the Dana-Farber Brigham Cancer Center Merkel Cell Carcinoma Center of Excellence, we treat patients from across the country and around the world for the treatment of Merkel cell carcinoma.
 We also serve as a leading center for research on this rare

-Our patients have full access to DF/BWCC's world-renowned academic medical community, with its diverse specialists and state-of-the-art facilities.
+Our patients have full access to Dana-Farber Brigham Cancer Center's world-renowned academic medical community, with its diverse specialists and state-of-the-art facilities.
 Using the latest diagnostic and treatment modalities, our Merkel cell carcinoma

-Patients with Merkel cell carcinoma often require a combination of surgery, chemotherapy, and radiation therapy.
+Patients with Merkel cell carcinoma often require a combination of surgery, systemic therapy, and radiation therapy.
 A multidisciplinary team approach that can coordinate all care is the best way to manage these complicated cases.
 Working together as

-DF/BWCC's Merkel cell carcinoma specialists have deep expertise treating this complex disease.
+Dana-Farber Brigham Cancer Center's Merkel cell carcinoma specialists have deep expertise treating this complex disease.
 Skilled colleagues in surgical oncology, radiation oncology, and medical oncology – as well as other specialties associated with Dana-Farber's

 Cutaneous Cancer Treatment Center — work closely together to develop a personalized plan that is best for each patient.

 Dana-Farber Brigham Cancer Center also offers clinical trials for Merkel cell carcinoma patients.
 See trials that are currently enrolling, below.